austinmama/vsrx/readiness_correcting_errors.md

 Many of the Gateway Actions require root SSH access to the private IP address for each host Ubuntu OS.

-**NEEDED: What is meant by "Gateway Actions"?
-Why is it capitalized?
-Should it really be gateway appliance actions?**

 If a precheck readiness SSH connectivity check fails then the action can not proceed.

 **QUESTION: We now seem to be saying "precheck" instead of readiness check.
 Which is correct?**